 It’s morning.
 The sun is softly rising from the lush, green hills of the islands surrounding Mountain Point, Virgin Gorda.
 It has been five days, and Ocean Star is our home.
 We are woken up to PB & J’s, known for being our go-to breakfast when a fast-paced morning is upon us.
 We quickly eat and then dive on our anchor chain simple routine.
 The dive is needed to finish half of the crew’s open water certification.
 It’s a navigation exercise.
 With our groggy eyes, we navigate our way around the small bay we are currently docked at.
-The warm, salty water gently waking us up, letting us know that it is time to start our day.
+The warm, salty water is gently waking us up, letting us know that it is time to start our day.

 It’s early afternoon.
 We are preparing for what should be the longest voyage of our trip, an almost 24-hour sail across the open ocean, something that few have been able to experience.
 Though our jobs are being taken seriously, it is difficult to stay focused at times.
 Before our voyage, we are headed to Spanish Town.
 A place consisted of a dive shop, grocery store, and a simple restaurant that sits along the docks.

 It’s 14:00.
 The entire student crew is sitting together as we do for every meal.
 This time it’s different.
 We are on land for the first time since the day we left our families to seek out what is unknown to us.
 While we sit for our first meal on land, little is to be said.
 Some are distracted by phones, while others by cheeseburgers.
 There is not much conversation about the voyage ahead.
 Time is still, at least until these cheeseburgers are gone.